sharronesofer/visual_dm/k8s/README.md

 - HPA is configured for CPU scaling; adjust metrics as needed.
 - Backups are performed daily; update the backup job for your cloud provider.
 - StatefulSets are used for databases to ensure stable network identity and storage.
+- RBAC is configured for least-privilege access to resources.
+- Network policies restrict traffic between services and namespaces for security.
+- Resource requests and limits are set for all deployments to ensure fair scheduling and prevent resource contention.

+## Performance Monitoring & Regression Testing
+- Liveness and readiness probes are configured for all services to ensure health and availability.
+- Integrate performance monitoring tools (e.g., Prometheus, Grafana) using `servicemonitor.yaml` and `prometheus.yaml`.
+- Automated performance regression tests should be run in CI/CD and results exported to monitoring dashboards.
+- Alerts are configured for critical metrics (e.g., frame time, memory usage) and can be extended with Prometheus alert rules.

 ## Disaster Recovery & Runbook
 - **Restore from Backup:**